sweetaibelle/OS1337/scripts/README.md

 Several files are copied by the scripts directly from fdd and fdd/fs in that directory.

 Both linux.cfg and toybox.cfg are symbolic links to configuration files in that same area.
-They can be deleted and costom cfg files substituted.
+They can be deleted and custom cfg files substituted.
+It will use whichever config files are in the directory pointed to in profile_dir in config.sh.

 The image built by these scripts is not guaranteed to be identical to one built with the scripts found in 0.CORE/build.